ChristianPavilonis/sp-exercise/README.md

 I made a module for orders to contain all the logic there and implemented CRUD functionality on the Order struct, and wrote tests for those in there.

-Then I wrote the http endpoints and used my implementation, I also created a custom Error type using thiserror, any error from my implementation will become a 500 error, and any time I encounter a None when trying to get from the database I return a 404.
+Then I wrote the http endpoints and used my implementation, I also created a custom Error type in `error.rs` using thiserror, any error from my implementation will become a 500 error, and any time I encounter a None when trying to get from the database I return the RecordNotFound error which turns into a 404.

 The internal server error returns a generic error message, this is good for production, but adding some logging with more context would be ideal.

 This is also where other error types such as autherization errors could be put.

 I wrote tests in `main.rs` to keep things simple testing all the endpoints, including bad input and 404s.
 I only wrote one test for 500 errrors, starting the app with an incomplete database, because in theory with this api that's the only dependency that could go wrong.